pinohu/DYNASTY/ohu-legacy-codex/appendices/appendix-b-calculators-tools/b-calculators-tools.md

 ## Introduction

 This appendix lists the essential calculators and modeling tools used in The Enterprise.
-These tools are available in the **Dynasty Financial Tracker** (Excel/Google Sheets).
+These tools are available in the **Legacy Financial Tracker** (Excel/Google Sheets).

 ---